RyanCCollins/ios-interview/iOS Dry Interview.md

 If part of the requirement is to use `NSUserDefaults`, I would consider using the `NSUserDefaults.sharedUserDefaults` method because it is a singleton that automatically synchronizes the persisted data with the in memory properties.
 That way, any time I needed to use the data in a separate view controller, I could do so by accessing the `NSUserDefaults.standardUserDefaults` properties.

 The alternative that I would suggest would be to refactor the code because it does not follow the *Model View Controller* paradigm.
 Why not create a seperate model class for the *Actor*?
-The class could be accessed through a singleton and the methods for reading and writing the data to `NSUserDefaults` or, even better, `CoreData` could happen within the singleton.
-Since this is a small project, perhaps the slower `NSUserDefaults` would make due.
-That said, I would suggest using CoreData in case the project were to grow and because storing image data to `NSUserDefaults` would be slow.
+The class could be accessed through a singleton and the methods for reading and writing the data to `NSUserDefaults` could happen within the singleton.

+Going one step further, we could use CoreData instead of NSUserDefaults.
+It would be a better idea to use CoreData in case the project was to grow and because storing image data to `NSUserDefaults` would be computationally slow.

 Below is a bit of psuedocode showing how the singleton class would be structured.

 ```
 // Note: this shows NSUserDefaults because that is what the question suggests we use.
 // That said, I might take a different approach and use an NSManagedObject because NSUserDefaults is not meant to
 // Store much more than settings.
 Storing an image can be done, but it is slow.
-I included psuedocode for storing to //NSUSerDefaults because it was part of the question.
+I included psuedocode for storing to //NSUSerDefaults to fulfill the requirements asked in this question.
 class Actor: NSObject {
     var actorBio: String
     var actorName: String